samyeyo/Json/README.md

 print(data[3].name) -- Prints LuaRT
 ```
 > **Warning**
-> The `Json.dll` binary module must be in the same directory as the Lua script that loads it, or in the current `LUA_CPATH`
+> The `json.dll` binary module must be in the same directory as the Lua script that loads it, or in the current `LUA_CPATH`

 ## :small_blue_diamond:Documentation

 - :book: [JSON for LuaRT Documentation](http://www.luart.org/doc/json/index.html)